Is-Daouda/is-Engine/Readme.md

 - [Android] Show Reward Video

 ## What's new in version 3.1.1 ?
 1. **IS_ENGINE_RENDER**: allows to optimize your games so that they can run on old computers.
-But you can no longer use the SWOOSH library (The way its rendering is handled is different from that of the engine).
+When it is enabled you can no longer use SWOOSH library (The way its rendering is handled is different from that of the engine). **It is enabled by default from this version of the engine.**
 2. **Game Slider**: allows to do sliding actions (like on smartphones) to manipulate your menus.
 3. **Transition Effect**: allows to make Fade Out and Fade In type transition effects.
 4. **Improved web support**: many bugs have been fixed.